GalenIvanov/Red-examples/README.md

 ### prime-sieve.red

-A prime number sieve, demonstrating the use of `remove-each`.
+A prime numbers sieve, demonstrating the use of `remove-each`.